 Q: If I am still a Medical Student and not near graduation, can I qualify for the doctor loan?

 A: You are eligible upon Medical School graduation.
 You will need to provide your “Match Day” letter assigning you to your Resident program.
 This letter should include position, start date, and salary.
-And we will allow you to close on your new home up to 90 days prior to starting your new Residency assignment.
+Many banks will allow you to close on your new home up to 90 days (and sometimes even more) prior to starting your new Residency assignment.

 Q: Can I get the Doctor loan before I actually start my Residency?